-The Group handles large amounts of personal information which includes details about patients in our Medical Outsourcing Business, details about elderly care and child care clientele in Elderly and Child Care Business, and details about students in Education Business.
+The Group handles large amounts of personal information which includes details about patients in our Medical Outsourcing Business and Smart Hospital Business, details about elderly care and child care clientele in Elderly Care Business and Children Business, and details about students in Education Business.
 Accordingly, the Group regards the matter of safeguarding personal information as an issue of utmost importance, and as such we have been working to strengthen internal systems to that end through efforts that have included drafting policy on protecting personal information and implementing systematic employee education in that regard.
 However, the Group could face a situation where its business results and financial condition are adversely affected under an unlikely scenario involving an unforeseen state of affairs where personal information has been leaked or otherwise divulged, thereby resulting in a loss of public confidence in the Group, liability for damages and other adverse consequences.

 iv.
 Client safety, health and incident, accident-prevention measures

 Given the high number of elderly people who use the Group's elderly care services, a serious life-threatening accident could occur involving a fall, blocked airway, or other such incident.
 In our day service centers, group homes, nursing home and other such facilities, we also provide elderly care services that involve assisting with meals, bathing and other such tasks that pose a relatively high degree of risk with respect to the possibility of food poisoning, infectious outbreaks, or other health concerns.
 With the Elderly Care Business and Children Business, there is believed to be a relatively higher possibility of incidents of abuse or violence due to the fact that our employees provide long-term direct care to elderly users and children.